-Have you ever heard of the phrase “work smarter, not harder”?
+Have you ever heard the phrase “work smarter, not harder”?
 This is especially important when it comes to managing your workload and your personal life.
 If you are considering getting a PhD while working, this article is for you.

 A doctoral degree is a serious undertaking, requiring years and thousands of dollars in tuition.
 During the beginning stages of your PhD program, you probably have your heart set on working full-time while you study.